core-wg/resource-directory/draft-ietf-core-resource-directory.md

 ### Resolving the URIs

 The client parses the single returned record.
 The link's target (sometimes called "href") is "`/temp`", which is a relative URI that needs resolving.
-The Base URI to resolve that against is, in absence of an "anchor" parameter, the URI of the requested resource as described in {{RFC6690}} Section 2.1.
+As long as all involved links follow the restrictions set forth for this document (see {{resolution-rules}}), the base URI to resolve this against the requested URI.

 The URI of the requested resource can be composed by following the steps of
 {{RFC7252}} section 6.5 (with an addition at the end of 8.2) into